HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 Only log into your account using the key with the appropriate permissions for what you are doing:

--   Posting key for every day logins, posting and voting
+-   Posting key for everyday logins, posting and voting
 -   Active key when necessary for financial transactions such as transfers, power ups, etc.
 -   Master password or owner key when changing the password